MatthewJDavis/matthewjdavis.github.io/_posts/2020-05-04-build-dashboard.md

 ## Set Up

-This was tested on Windows and Linux using PowerShell version 7.
+This was tested on Windows and Linux using PowerShell version 7 and on Windows using Windows PowerShell version 5.1.
+UniversalDashboard Version: 2.9.0

 Azure DevOps [Authentication] methods can be viewed here.
 To keep things simple, I've created a [Personal Access Token] for my user with Read Access to builds.